Cavalry: Soviet

 By the final stages of the war only the Soviet Union was still fielding mounted units in substantial numbers, some in combined mechanized and horse units.
 The main advantage of this tactical approach was in enabling mounted infantry to keep pace with advancing tanks.
 Other factors favoring the retention of mounted forces included the high quality of Russian Cossacks, which provided about half of all mounted Soviet cavalry throughout the war.
 They excelled in warfare manoeuvers, since the lack of roads limited the effectiveness of wheeled vehicles in many parts of the Eastern Front.
 Another consideration was that sufficient logistic capacity was often not available to support very large motorized forces, whereas cavalry was relatively easy to maintain when detached from the main army and acting on its own initiative.
 The main usage of the Soviet cavalry involved infiltration through front lines with subsequent deep raids, which disorganized German supply lines.
 Another role was the pursuit of retreating enemy forces during major front-line operations and breakthroughs.

+In the occupied territory of the USSR, Soviet partisans effectively used cavalry not only as individual horsemen (as messengers and scouts), but also in combat (as a mobile reserve).
+An example of the effective use of cavalry is the battle for the settlement Golynki in 1943.
+A Nazi police punitive detachment that arrived in the village to forcibly evict the residents was attacked here by a combat group under the command of A. Sobolev from the "Fighters" partisan detachment and began to retreat.
+The cavalry detachment under the command of P. P. Vershigora, which arrived at the scene of the battle, suddenly attacked them from the flank - as a result, enemy squad was destroyed.
+The infantrymen running across the field had little chance of escaping from the partisan cavalry.